SuyashNayak-Analyst/ecommerce-shipping-analysis-sql/README.md

 ## 🎯 Conclusion
 This project demonstrates strong SQL querying skills, analytical reasoning, and the ability to translate complex datasets into meaningful business insights.
-It is well-suited for **Data Analyst roles, SQL-driven analytics assignments, and freelance data projects**.

 ---